Charlottetown Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Broken clouds at 5000 feet.
-Conditions will be suitable for Visual Flight Rules (VFR) operations.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 3SM.
+Weather conditions: Light Snow.
+Overcast skies at 800 feet.
+Instrument Flight Rules (IFR) conditions - instrument flying required.

 Wind